timdams/FastSolutionEvaluator/README.md

 * Highlight code to annotate (and save in resulting evaluation file)

 # Done from wishlist
+* Select correct file/project when clicking on other solution (now shows files from previous selection)
+* Countdown: shows how many projects are already evaluated
 * Redo datamodel of project/solutions: now it's all file-based, but it'll be more robus if I parse the .sln/.csproj files and use that information
 * Add "open in explorer" button for each folder
 * Push F5 to start current project